sylviequin/SA-Electricity-Market-Investment-thesis/README.md

 South Australia operates the most renewable-penetrated grid in the National Electricity Market, with renewable share peaking above 80% on individual months and the state targeting 100% net renewable by 2027.
 This analysis examines how that transition has reshaped the economics of generation across five technologies: **diesel, natural gas, wind, solar, and battery storage** with a specific focus on the dispatch-weighted prices each technology actually captures.

+## Business question

+South Australia runs on renewable energy more than almost anywhere else in the world, especially wind and solar covering over 100% of the state's electricity demand.
+But it's turned out that generating green electricity and actually making money from it are two very different things.
+When every solar farm switches on at noon and every wind turbine spins up overnight, prices don't rise to meet them, they collapse as a result.
+The market is flooded, and the very abundance that makes South Australia a renewable success story is the same force quietly squeezing generator revenues.

-The analysis is built around a single underlying question:
+Therefore, the analysis is built around a single underlying question:

 > *Where should new capital be deployed in the SA generation market, and which technologies offer the strongest risk-adjusted returns over a 10–15 year investment horizon?*